 ECOLOGY AND EVOLUTION OF INSECT-MICROBE SYMBIOSIS

-Please feel free to get in touch (tobin dot hammer at colorado dot edu) if you have any questions about my research!
+Please feel free to get in touch (tobin dot hammer at utexas dot edu) if you have any questions about my research!
 I am always glad to discuss bugs and microbes, and to share data, code, advice, thoughts and opinions.